ZuriPL/odin-recipes/README.md

 # odin-recipes

-1st project of the Odpin Project, a website with recipes
+1st project of The Odin Project, a website with recipes